mhulbert85/tic-tac-toe/README.md

 ## Bugs

-- Ongoing, still in development
+- N/A

 ## Future iterations & Ideas

 - Create user input form e.g. name, avatar etc
-- External db (Firebase)
+- Connect to database and store player info
-- Leaderboard to store all players by wins
+- Leaderboard of all previous players
-- Ultimate tic tac toe 9x9
+- Ultimate tic tac toe 9 games in one board